Markit: CDS update: gross inaccuracies

 Source: Bryan Crowe, Northern Trust - Daily Global Commentary, November, 14, 2008.

-Prison Planet: Gerald Celente predicts revolution, food riots, tax rebellions
+Prison Planet: Gerald Celente predicts revolution, food riots, tax rebellions by 2012

 "Trend forecaster, renowned for being accurate in the past, says that America will cease to be a developed nation within four years, crisis will be 'worse than the great depression'."